Body/ Natural Skin Care

 Notes

-1. You can keep this body butter for 3-4 months and if refrigerated can be stored for longer period.
+1. You can keep this body butter for 3-4 months and if refrigerated can be stored for a longer period.

-2. If you want to make body butter in large quantity, you can use NeoDefend preservative to store it for a longer period.
-A preservative is very important in recipes if you want to make the lotion or butter to stay for a longer period because it can form mold and bacteria.
+2. If you want to make body butter in large quantities, you can use NeoDefend preservative to store it for a longer period.
+A preservative is very important in recipes if you want to make the lotion or butter stay for a longer period because it can form mold and bacteria.
 NeoDefend is very gentle for the skin, unlike typical preservatives.
 It is non-GMO and certified organic.
 Each recipe only takes a tiny bit, a little bit goes a long way.

 diy body butter for dry skin